florez-alberto/mock-fastq-generator/README.md

 ![figure_1](./img/smooth_curve_example.png)

 *Figure 1: Smooth noisy phred score of a sample sequence.
 On a sample sequence with 500 bases, the value in the Y axis represents the phred score and the X axis is the position of the sequence (Index).
-The phred scores outside of the theresholds were clipped and substituted for thir limits values.*
+The phred scores outside of the theresholds were clipped and substituted for their limit values.*

 ## Usage